cyrillcastro/bioe231-theclique/README.md

 <a href="https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html">https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html</a>

 This Newick tree file, which can also be found in our data folder, can be uploaded onto MsaView on JBrowse.

-### Working Example of the JBrowse Genome Browser:
-If you would like to try out our genome browser before installing, you can do so at the following link: <a href="https://mluo123.github.io/bioe231-theclique/jbrowse2/">https://mluo123.github.io/bioe231-theclique/jbrowse2/</a>